ctavan/uuid-js/README.md

 ## Functions List

-These are avaiable just with require
+These are available just with require and return an instance of the UUID object:

 ```javascript
 UUID.new(); // Generate V4 UUID